KairosAerospace/airflow/KAIROS_README.md

+# Instructions for how to do updates:

-Steps for pulling in latest from astronomer airflow:
+## Steps for pulling in latest from astronomer airflow:

 1. `git remote add upstream git@github.com:astronomer/airflow.git`
 1. `git fetch upstream --tags`